-(slide-17) Repeating the process, refines the blurred mass into more distinct shapes.
+(slide-17) Repeating the process, i.e. applying adjustments then beginning again, refines the blurred mass into more distinct shapes.

 (slide-18) The process can be repeated numerous times so the essential shape is revealed (see below).

 (slide-19) Adjusting the area of deep data drop off reveals the essential shape that also runs tangential with the false edge created by the banding effect.